Demographics of Filipino Americans: Economics

-The Filipino American community is largely middle and upper middle class; in 2014, 18% of Filipino American households were in the top tenth of U.S. households in terms of income.
-As of 2019, the Pew Research Center revealed that Filipino Americans had one of the highest median annual household income among all Asians at $90,400.
-The median household income for all Asians was $85,800.
+Filipino American households in Los Angeles had a net worth of $243,000 with -$5,000 in debts compared to a net worth of $355,000 for White households, $595,000 for Japanese households, $408,500 for Chinese households and $460,000 for Indian American households.

+Filipino Americans had a significantly higher rate of food insecurity (11%) than all Asians and White Americans (6%).

 The representation of Filipino Americans employed in health care is high.
 Other sectors of the economy where Filipino Americans have significant representation are in the public sector, and in the service sector.
 Compared to Asian American women of other ethnicities, and women in the United States in general, Filipina Americans are more likely to be part of the work force; a large population, nearly one fifth (18%), of Filipina Americans worked as registered nurses.

-Among Overseas Filipinos, Filipino Americans are the largest remitters of U.S. dollars to the Philippines.
-In 2005, their combined dollar remittances reached a record-high of almost $6.5 billion.
-In 2006, Filipino Americans sent more than $8 billion, which represents 57% of the total foreign remittances received by the Philippines.
-By 2012, this amount had reached $10.6 billion, but made up only 43% of total remittances.
+There is also a large number of Filipino domestic workers and care-givers in the US.
+More than 60% of Filipino Americans work in more than 60% work in low-wage and/or service-sector work.

 Filipino Americans own a variety of businesses, making up 10.5% of all Asian owned businesses in the United States in 2007.
 In 2002, according to the Survey of Business Owners, there were over 125,000 Filipino-owned businesses; this increased by 30.4% to over 163,000 in 2007.
 By then, 25.4% of these businesses were in the retail industry, 23% were in the health care and social assistance industries, and they employed more than 142,000 people and generated almost $15.8 billion in revenue.
 Of those, just under three thousand (1.8% of all Filipino-owned businesses) were million dollar or more businesses.
+This means Filipino-owned businesses are significantly less likely to be million dollar or more than all Asians (5%).
 California had the largest number of Filipino-owned businesses, with the Los Angeles metropolitan area having the largest number of any metropolitan area in the United States.

-In 2010, Filipino Americans' employment rate was 61.5%; the unemployment rate was 8.5%.
-In 1990 and 2000, the decennial censuses found that, while lower than the national average, foreign-born Filipinos had a lower poverty rate than those born in the United States; by 2007, the situation had reversed.
-In 2012, a smaller percentage of Filipino American adults lived in poverty than the national average (6.2% verse 12.8%).
-At the point of retirement, a notable percentage of Filipino Americans return to the Philippines.
-In 1990, the elderly Filipino American poverty rate was eight percent.
-In 1999 among elderly Filipino Americans, the poverty rate had dropped to 6.3%—lower than that of the total geriatric population (9.9%), and lowest among Asian Americans.
+The Philippines is the largest exporters of Nurses and this is something that can be traced back to US colonialism, as a result there is brain drain in the Philippine.
+America has been relying on Filipino nurses on the frontlines since the AIDs pandemic.
+Despite making up only 4% of registered nurses in the US, the make up nearly a third of Covid-related deaths among registered nurses.